muratk3n/thirdwave/en/README.md

 "@nealkwatra

-So tired of hearing Pfizer didn’t get money from the Fed’s when they got a 1.95 Billion [dollar] “advance purchase” agreement.
+So tired of hearing Pfizer didn’t get money from the Fed’s when they got a 1.95 Billion [dollar] 'advance purchase' agreement.
 Soooo, yes they damn well did get federal funding and because they had $2bn of free cash they could go nuts on R&D knowing they already pre-sold 100m doses"